-Many parts of the country have had lots of snow and will probably have a white Christmas.
+Many parts of Canada have had lots of snow and will probably have a white Christmas.
 In our part of Ontario we have only had a few flakes now and then so a white Christmas isn’t anticipated.
 But you never can tell with Mother Nature.
 There is still time.

 I’ve been busy creating my own little snowstorm for inside.
 First I made some more of the plastic canvas snowflakes for the dogwood twig tree.
 And then I became obsessed with crocheting some more snowflakes.
 I saw patterns on other sites for small and large ones.
-I did print some out and started making them, but I did this while watching some of my favourite shows on television (Coronation Street, Doc Martin, Downton Abbey) and kind of got lost with the pattern.
+I did print some out and started making them, but I did this while watching some of my favourite shows on television and kind of got lost with the pattern.
 I thought of starting them again but then decided all snowflakes are different and mine would be ‘you’nique to me.

 Once I had made a few it became easier and easier to takes bits of various patterns that I remembered and put them together.
 Each one only took a little while to make, some were different and some were the same.
 Some are made with crochet cotton and some with 3 ply yarn.